 The Outerbelt South Freeway was initially proposed as the southern leg of Interstate 271 west from Maple Heights to I-71 in southwest Cleveland, and as part of Interstate 80N southeast from Maple Heights to Streetsboro.
 This changed by 1963 with the Outerbelt South Freeway designated as part of transcontinental Interstate 80.
 I-80 eventually shifted south along the remainder of the Ohio Turnpike in 1971, with Interstate 480 was established at that time.

 The initial segment of Interstate 480 opened to traffic ran from Bedford to Streetsboro by 1966.
 This included the overlap with I-271.
 I-480 west from Bedford through Maple Heights was completed by 1976.
 Lengthening of the freeway west from there to Brooklyn Heights followed in 1978.2

 The western extent of Interstate 480, from I-80 and Ohio 10 at North Ridgeville to Brook Park (I-71), was completed by 1983.
 I-480 was extended east another two miles by 1986 and completed overall by 1989.2

-Western Terminus - Interstate 80/Ohio Turnpike - North Ridgeville, Ohio
+Western Terminus - Interstate 80 (Ohio Turnpike) and Ohio 10 - North Ridgeville, Ohio

 Perspective from Interstate 480 west